bjornjorgensen/spark/connector/connect/docs/client-connection-string.md

 ## Connection String

 Generally, the connection string follows the standard URI definitions.
 The URI scheme is fixed and set to `sc://`.
-The full URI has to be a [valid URI](http://www.faqs.org/rfcs/rfc2396.html) and must be parsed properly by most systems.
-For example, hostnames have to be valid and cannot contain arbitrary characters.
-Configuration parameter are passed in the style of the HTTP URL Path Parameter Syntax.
-This is similar to the JDBC connection strings.
+The full URI must be a [valid URI](http://www.faqs.org/rfcs/rfc2396.html) and must be parsed properly by most systems.
+For example, hostnames must be valid and cannot contain arbitrary characters.
+Configuration parameters are passed in the style of the HTTP URL Path Parameter Syntax.
+This is like the JDBC connection strings.
 The path component must be empty.
 All parameters are interpreted **case sensitive**.

 ```shell